-A delicious and refreshing recipe for vegan iced coffee made latte style with almond milk and using frozen coffee cubes.
+A delicious and refreshing recipe for vegan iced coffee made latte-style with plant-based milk.
+Make with either frozen coffee cubes or cooled coffee.

 What is iced coffee?